PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-14 18:46:33
+Last updated: 2024-04-14 18:48:23
-Random Quote: Fine I'll fill her in and I am so angry I am not even goin' to make a joke about "filling her in"... which I did three times last night.
-Self-five! - Barney Stinson
+Random Quote: There are only two reasons to date a girl you've already dated: breast implants. - Barney Stinson